-Your Company has formulated a Whistle Blower policy and has also established aneffective vigil/whistle blower mechanism for its Stakeholders including its employees& Directors and provides them a channel to report to the Management their concernsabout unethical behavior actual or suspected fraud mismanagement or violation of code ofconduct or policy of the Company.
-The mechanism provides for adequate safeguardsagainst victimization of the whistle blower and also provides for direct access to the Chairpersonof the Audit Committee in exceptional cases.
+Your Company has formulated a Whistle Blower Policy and has also established aneffective vigil/whistle blower mechanism for its Stakeholders including its Employees& Directors and provides them a channel to report to the Management their concernsabout unethical behavior actual or suspected fraud mismanagement or violation of code ofconduct or policy of the Company if any.
+The mechanism provides for adequate safeguardsagainst victimization of the whistle blower and also provides for direct access to theChairman of the Audit Committee in exceptional cases.

 19. POLICY FOR PREVENTION PROHIBITION AND REDRESSAL OF SEXUAL HARASSMENT OF WOMEN ATTHE WORKPLACE

 Your Company has constituted an Internal Complaints' Committee (ICC) comprised ofinternal and external members to hear and inquire in the matter of complaints of sexualharassment and to recommend punitive/corrective action to the Management.
 Easy access hasbeen provided to the ICC for women employees.

-There were no complaints/cases filed pursuant to the Sexual Harassment of Women at Workplace(Prevention Prohibition and Redressal) Act 2013 during the year under review.
+Disclosures pursuant to the provisions of Sexual Harassment of Women at Workplace(Prevention Prohibition and Redressal) Act 2013 and SEBI - Listing Regulations are asunder:

 20. MEETINGS OF THE BOARD OF DIRECTORS

 21. PARTICULARS OF LOANS GUARANTEES OR INVESTMENT

-During financial year 2018-19 the Company has not entered into any transaction withrespect to loan guarantee or investments under Section 186 of the Companies Act 2013.
+During financial year 2019-20 the Company has not entered into any transaction withrespect to loan guarantee or investments under Section 186 of the Companies Act 2013.

 22. ANNUAL RETURN

 23. CODE OF CONDUCT FOR PROHIBITION OF INSIDER TRADING

 The said Code of Conduct is available at the website of the Companywww.supremepetrochem.com

 During the year under review the Company has not issued any debt instrument or fixeddeposit receipts etc. in India or abroad.

-India Ratings & Research has affirmed long term rating at IND A+ withStable Outlook and with rating of IND A+ /Stable/IND A1+ for Working Capital relatedBanking Facilities including fund based and non fund based facilities of your Companyfor the year 2020.
+India Ratings & Research (Ind-Ra) has affirmed long term rating at IND A+ withStable Outlook and with rating of IND A+ /Stable/IND A1+ for Working Capital relatedBanking Facilities including fund based and non fund based facilities of your Companyfor the year 2020.
 There was no revision in its credit rating during the financial year2019-20.

 25. GENERAL DISCLOSURES